 Nail in the Coffin 6: Caller ID

 When cell phones became popular, Caller ID became a built-in feature.
-A feature which both market research firms and telemarketers alike hate.
+A feature that both market research firms and telemarketers alike hate.
 How often do you answer a phone call from a number you don't recognize?
 Hardly ever right?
 You'll likely let it go right to voicemail.
 If they don't leave one, some of you may even search the number online.
 Or better yet, ignore the call and search online for the number while it's still ringing.

 Well, it's no different with a standard respondent in market research.
-Less people "picking up" the phone means more dialing, more time, and more cost for a phone survey project.
+Fewer people "picking up" the phone means more dialing, more time, and more cost for a phone survey project.
 (I say picking up but nowadays it's more like swiping to answer).

-This makes it increasingly difficult to reach a person live, when they have the time or are in the mood to answer a phone call.
+This makes it increasingly difficult to reach a person live when they have the time or are in the mood to answer a phone call.